4-Nitrotoluene

 4-Nitrotoluene or para-nitrotoluene is an organic compound with the formula CH_{3}C_{6}H_{4}NO_{2}.
 It is a pale yellow solid.
 It is one of three isomers of nitrotoluene.

 Synthesis and reactions

 Together with other isomers, 4-nitrotoluene is prepared by nitration of toluene, commonly using titanium(IV) nitrate.
 It undergoes the reactions typical for nitrobenzene derivatives, e.g. hydrogenation gives p-toluidine.

 Oxidation of the methyl substituent of 4-nitrotoluene has been extensively investigated.
 Depending on the conditions, oxidation yields 4-nitrobenzaldehyde diacetate, 4-nitrobenzenoic acid, and 4,4'-dinitrobibenzyl.
 Treatment of 4-nitrotoluene with bromine gives the 4-nitrobenzyl bromide.

 Applications

 The principal application involves its sulfonation to give the 4-nitrotoluene-2-sulfonic acid (with the -SO_{3}H group adjacent to methyl).
 This species can be oxidatively coupled to produce stilbene derivatives, which are used as dyes.
 Representative derivatives include the molecular and salt forms of 4,4'-dinitroso- and the 4,4'-dinitro-2,2'-stilbenedisulfonic acids, e.g. disodium 4,4'-dinitrostilbene-2,2'-disulfonate.

+A couple of uses include the synthesis of procainamide (the methyl group is oxidized to 4-nitrobenzoic acid), and in the synthesis of chlorotoluron.